 Although book board isn’t super expensive, it’s heavy and shipping costs can add up.
-So, make friends with your local picture framer or an artist who cuts her own mats and ask for the mat board off cuts to use as book covers.
+So, make friends with your local picture framer or an artist who cuts her own mats and ask for the mat board offcuts to use as book covers.
 Alternatively, find items to upcycle into book covers, including old textiles and vintage book covers, or rip apart an old three-ring binder and use the boards within.

 3. Inexpensive Brushes